 When is a teacher deemed qualified?

-A teacher is deemed qualified on the date of receipt of successful results transcripts from the relevant Initial Teacher Education Provider.
+Ø A teacher is deemed qualified on the date they receive successful results transcripts from the relevant Initial Teacher Education Provider.

-Can an NQT job-share in his/her probationary year?
+Can a NQT job-share in his/her probationary year?

 Is there a minimum number of pupils I need to have in my class in order to be eligible for probation?